Why describe information

 Metadata standards

-The National Archives endorses 2 metadata standards for information and records management in the Australian Government.
+National Archives endorses the Australian Government Recordkeeping Metadata Standard (AGRkMS) for information and records management in Australian Government.

 To support the implementation of AGRkMS, the National Archives created the minimum metadata set.